timedata-org/old-timedata/README.md

 Most documents are now here:
 https://github.com/timedata-org/timedata/tree/master/doc

+and as of mid-September the below is mostly accurate but rather incomplete.
+In particular, we now have a very large number of color ranges and models...

 ## What do you get? ##

 _timedata_ provides two main Python classes: `Color` and `ColorList`.
 (It also